-Europe awaits regulator decision on AstraZeneca vaccine and blood clot threat
+Europe awaits regulator’s decision on AstraZeneca vaccine and blood clot threat

 He described the type of blood clot as very rare.
 “What I can say is that this picture with low platelet counts, blood clots and internal bleeding is very unusual,” he said.
 “Even experts have not seen cases directly similar to this.”

+Denmark has recorded one death in a 60-year-old woman following vaccination who it said had “a highly unusual disease pattern,” which also included a low platelet count and blood clots in small and large vessels.

+Spain has said it has had one such case in a 46-year-old teacher who died of a blood clot to the brain, which has said contributed to its decision to pause its rollout.

-But there has been fierce push back from some parts of the scientific community, particularly in Britain, where 11 million doses of AstraZeneca have been administered and regulators say they do not see an issue.
+But there has been fierce pushback from some parts of the scientific community, particularly in Britain, where 11 million doses of AstraZeneca have been administered and regulators say they do not see an issue.

 Phil Bryan, head of vaccine safety at the Medicines and Healthcare Products Regulatory Agency, the British regulator, said there is nothing to suggest that the vaccine is the cause of the clotting incidents.